Sangvor National Park

 Best time to visit: Spring and early summer is flood season, and road and creek crossings may be destroyed or impassable.
 A visit is best from mid-July until early October.

 Permits and fees: Collection of fees is inconsistent.
 There is a park headquarters office between the villages of Ghovd and Alisurkhon, but it may not be staffed when you pass through.
 Just up the road somewhere in the village of Langar is the head park ranger and homestay owner: Munir Chobirov, +992939365913.
-Based on the few anecdotes, fees have not been collected from the people who stay on the main roads.
 In the past fees have been collected in the village of Langar from hikers arriving over the Gardani Kaftar Pass.
 This fee was approximately $2, but in 2024 the fee for the Tajikistan national Park was increased to approximately $10 per day per person.
-It is unknown if Sangvor National park has matched this price or remained at $2.
+A 2025 trip confirmed that Sangvor National park has matched this price.